Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Discussion

-It is to be stressed that nonetheless the explicit mechanisms of initiating, promoting and terminating regenerative responses remain unknown.
-Here we have proposed a computational regulation mechanism based on a substrate that diffuses in the cell microenvironment, which we call growth factor.
+It is to be stressed that the precise mechanisms of initiating, promoting and terminating regenerative responses remain to some extent unknown.
+Here we have proposed a computational regulatory mechanism based on a substrate that diffuses in the cell microenvironment, substrate here denoted as growth factor.
 We assume that when the liver is intact, the microenvironment is in homeostasis and, although they are metabolically active, hepatocytes remain dormant in the cell cycle.
 When a partial hepatectomy takes place, each cell secretes a constant amount of growth factor and, depending on its concentration, they will undergo either hypertrophy or proliferation, as observed by Miyaoka et al. With all that information, we have performed two experiments to calibrate and validate our model.
-First we studied the liver regeneration process after a $30\%$ PH.
+First we studied the liver regeneration process after a $30\%$ PH on an normal hepatic parenchyma.
 In this context, the liver recovers its volume due to the hypertrophy of the hepatocytes, no proliferation is observed.
 Secondly, we studied the liver regeneration process after a $70\%$ PH.
 Here hepatocytes enlarge their volume but also proliferate.
-The outcomes of our simulations, which are shown in section \ref{sec:results;subsec:regeneration}, are in remarkable agreement with the observations reported by Miyaoka et al.
+The outcomes of our simulations, which are shown in section \ref{sec:results;subsec:regeneration}, are in agreement with the observations reported by Miyaoka et al.